Jess-Vannatter/Education_Group_Project-/README.md

 ```

 ## EDA
-Once the tables were joined in SQL(connection string?)
-Now that the Data was imported in to jupyter i carried out A basic analysi  in an attempt to learn about our data.
-First getting the shape and using ```.info()``` to see null values and data types.
-In addition i determined there were no duplicate rows with ```.duplicated()```.
-Next i utlized a couple of for loops to get the value-counts and modes for the diffnerent catagorical values.
-This was specifically helpful because it listed the values for each catagorical feature in one output (See below) and simplify i did the same for themodes, which printed which value was seen more frequently/ more common in its respected column.
+Once the tables were joined in SQL, the data was imported into Jupyter Notebook.
+A basic analysis was carried out in an attempt to learn about our data by getting the shape and using ```.info()``` to see null values and data types.
+In addition it was determined that there were no duplicate rows with ```.duplicated()```.
+Next Jess employed for loops to get the value counts and modes for the different catagorical values.
+This was specifically helpful because it listed the values for each catagorical feature in one output (See below).
+In addition, we attained the modes for each category which printed the value that appeared most often common in each respective column.

   - **Value_counts**